 Although some amputees begin to thrive very quickly, others, for a variety of reasons, go through the recovery process more slowly.
 Physicians usually strive to provide information that will aid their patients in recovering after an amputation.
 In addition, support groups, informative reading material, and more can be found online.

-Contact our Sacramento Office if You Are in Need of Legal Help
+Contact our Elk Grove Office if You Are in Need of Legal Help